 “He couldnay be bothered moving.What he should have done was hit the boozer and got himself a wee half bottle and a couple of cans, and he could have sat here, quite happy, just listening to the music – plus working things out, it was an idea to work things out.
 He just couldnay be bothered.
 It was an effort.
 Life.
 That was how years had to keep going.
 What ye could control.
 If ye could control it, whatever ye could control.
 If ye couldnay control it then fucking it man what’s the fucking point, there’s nayn, ye’re as well just ye leave it, ye just leave.
 Know what I’m talking about, if ye cannay control it then just fucking leave it, forget about it.”

-In a roundabout way How Late It Was, How Late is Sammy’s mea culpa for his mother and father, his wife Helen, his children, as well as himself for past behavioural problems.
-In this Glasgow-centric stream of consciousness narrative, ex-convict and drunkard Sammy allows the reader deep within his inner spaces as he takes you along on his day-to-day struggles through the city streets and various municipal institutions.
+In a roundabout way How Late It Was, How Late is Sammy’s mea culpa for mistakes borought on by behavioural problems.
+In this Glasgow-centric stream of consciousness narrative, convict and drunkard Sammy allows the reader deep within his inner spaces as he takes you along on his day-to-day struggles through the city streets and various municipal institutions.
 It kind of reminded me of Jack Henry Abbott’s In the Belly of the Beast because of its 6×8 introspections mixed with Rupert Thompson’s The Insult due to the abrupt medical hindrances and surrounding intrigue.
-As inaccessible as it may have been to the general reader I found it oddly compelling and easy to grasp once you got into the flow of the narrator.
-For a novel that didn’t have a whole lot going on or much to say I couldn’t help but keep reading.
+As inaccessible as it may be to the general reader I found it oddly compelling and easy to grasp once you got into the flow of the narrator.
+For a novel that didn’t have a whole lot going on I couldn’t help but keep reading.
 I don’t know if it was because I was in a hurry to finish it or if the author really drew me in.
-This book will not be for everyone so please do your due diligence before making the leap into the abyss.
+This book will not be for everyone so please do your due diligence before making the leap into the minds abyss.

 “About life Sammy, it’s a sequence of jumps and hurdles and what ye might call deep pits hidden from view.
 Blindness, once ye’ve got it, it’s a jump.
 Before ye’ve got it it’s a deep pit.
 But this isnay before it’s after, so it’s a jump.
 Sammy was about to smile but he didnay.
 He said, What ye needling me for?”